scriptype/graphql-presentation-hub/README.md

 docker exec <container-id> <command>

 # When you want to remove everything unused, to open up some disk space
+# This can be dangerous, as it will remove volumes too.
 docker system prune -af
 ```